Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 Illustration of musculoskeletal pain and knotted muscle trigger points

-In the case of knee pain, lifting a weight that’s too heavy, or using bad form overstretch the quadriceps muscle and causes them to become restricted.
-This is usually the trigger that initiates the knee pain.
+In the case, lifting a weight that’s too heavy, or using bad form overstretch the quadriceps muscle and causes them to become restricted.
+This is usually the trigger that initiates the pain.
 When the quadriceps muscle gets restricted, they become shortened and get tighter.

 TAKEAWAY: Root Causes of Knee Problems